chipsalliance/Caliptra/doc/Caliptra.md

 Caliptra implements the DICE Protection Environment (DPE) API, allowing it to derive and wield a DICE identity on behalf of other elements within the SoC.
 Use cases for this API include serving as a signing oracle for a Security Protocol and Data Model (SPDM) responder that is executing in the SoC application processor, as well as authentication to a discrete TPM device.

+### SVN-bound key derivation via hash chains

+Caliptra implements a service that supports derivation of keys bound to firmware SVNs, with the property that newer firmware can derive keys bound to older firmware, but not vice versa.

+This service allows callers to exercise "stable" key material that is not bound to the exact firmware image that is running.
+This enables use-cases that require keys that remain stable across firmware updates, such as cryptographic sealing.

+This feature is underpinned by a hash chain derived by FMC.
+The hash chain is seeded from FMC's CDI, and then is hashed (MAX\_SVN - rt\_fw\_svn) times.
+In Caliptra 1.x, the hash operation is implemented in terms of `HMAC(input, "")`, as the hardware lacks a raw hash accelerator.

 # Industry standards and specifications

 This specification follows the industry standards and specifications listed in [References](#references).